-CEQ regulations (40 CFR 1500-1508) define the impacts and effects that must be addressed and considered by federal agencies during the NEPA process.
-The terms "effect" and "impact" are used synonymously in the CEQ regulations (40 CFR 1508.1(i)).
-"Secondary impact" does not appear, nor is it defined in either the CEQ regulations or related CEQ guidance.
-However, the term is used in FHWA's Position Paper: Secondary and Cumulative Impact Assessment in the Highway Project Development Process (April, 1992) but is defined with the CEQ definition of indirect impact (40 CFR 1508.(1)(i)(2)).
+"Secondary impact" is used in FHWA's Position Paper: Secondary and Cumulative Impact Assessment in the Highway Project Development Process (April, 1992).
 "Secondary effects" and "indirect impacts" mean the same thing; ADOT uses the term secondary to avoid potential confusion in terminology.

-- Direct effects are caused by the action and occur at the same time and place.
-(40 CFR 1508.1(i)(1)) - Secondary effects are caused by the action and are later in time or farther removed in distance, but are still reasonably foreseeable.
-Secondary effects may include growth-inducing effects and other effects related to induced changes in the pattern of land use, population density or growth rate, and related effects on air and water and other natural systems, including ecosystems.
-(40 CFR 1508.1(i)(2)) - Cumulative effects are the impact on the environment that results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (federal or non-federal) or person undertakes such other actions.
+- Direct effects are caused by the action and occur at the same time and place. - Secondary effects are caused by the action and are later in time or farther removed in distance, but are still reasonably foreseeable.
+Secondary effects may include growth-inducing effects and other effects related to induced changes in the pattern of land use, population density or growth rate, and related effects on air and water and other natural systems, including ecosystems. - Cumulative effects are the impact on the environment that results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (federal or non-federal) or person undertakes such other actions.
 Cumulative impacts can result from individually minor but collectively significant actions taking place over a period of time.
-(40 CFR 1508.1(i)(3))